USEPA/WNTR/documentation/model_io.rst

 The :class:`~wntr.network.io.write_geojson` function writes a collection of GeoJSON files from a WaterNetworkModel.
-The GeoJSON files can be loaded into GIS platforms for further analysis and visualization.
+The GeoJSON files can be loaded into geographic information system (GIS) platforms for further analysis and visualization.

 .. doctest::
     :skipif: gpd is None

     >>> wntr.network.write_geojson(wn, 'Net3')

-This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes, pumps, and valves:
+This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes,  and pumps:

 * Net3_junctions.geojson
 * Net3_tanks.geojson
 * Net3_reservoirs.geojson
 * Net3_pipes.geojson
 * Net3_pumps.geojson

-* Note, Net3_valves.geojson is not created since Net3 has no valves
+A GeoJSON file for valves, Net3_valves.geojson, is not created since Net3 has no valves.
 Note that patterns, curves, sources, controls, and options are not stored in the GeoJSON files.

 The :class:`~wntr.network.io.read_geojson` function creates a WaterNetworkModel from a